Page 2 of 4

 For our simple program there are only two important files one that determines the Activity's behavior

 and one that determines most of the visual appearance

-The MainActivity.java file can be found in the src/main/java directory and the Main_Activity.xml file can be found in src/main/res/layout directory.
-The src directory is from your point of view where most of the construction of your app occurs so make sure you know where it is.
-The src/main directory is where you keep the files concerning the main Activity and the Java code goes in Java and the various resource files belong in res.
+The java directory is from your point of view where most of the construction of your app occurs so make sure you know where it is.
+The res directory is where you store all of the resources - layouts, bitmaps etc. that you app needs.

 Anatomy Of An Activity

 An Android app is made up of one or more Activities.

 In the case of an activity the layout is determined by the XML file in resource (res) directory and the behavior is determined by the Java code in the Java directory.

 The XML can be thought of as a markup language much like HTML or XAML.

 It defines an initial layout for the screen when the app first runs.
 It is possible to generate new layout components at run time from the Java file.
 In fact if you really want to you can dispense with the XML file and generate everything from Java but as you will discover the XML markup approach is much the best way to do the job - because of the availability of the Designer.

 - the java file contains the code that makes your app behave in particular ways